onzfonz/comp227/src/content/1/en/part1d.md

 - ⛔a conditional expression⛔
 - ⛔any place that is not a function defining a React component⛔.

 Why?
-We need ensure that hooks are always called in the same order.
+We need to ensure that hooks are always called in the same order.
 If we use loops, conditionals or other nested functions, the application can behave erratically.

 To recap, hooks may only be called from the inside of a function body that defines a React component: